Colonel Frederick Kisch - Arab Non-cooperation

 June 10, 1930

 During the period of the British Mandate, the Arab leadership officially boycotted all discussions about the future of Palestine as long as the British promoted the development of a Jewish national home.
-This included refusals to participate in the Legislative Council for shared governance or the establishment of an Arab agency equal to the already recognized Jewish Agency.
-In his diary entry of June 10, 1930, Frederick Kisch, the head of the Political Department of the Jewish Agency, noted that
+This policy included refusals to participate in the Legislative Council for shared governance or the establishment of an Arab Agency equivalent to the Jewish Agency.
+In his diary entry of June 10, 1930, Frederick Kisch, the head of the political department of the Jewish Agency, writes that

-From the outset of the British Mandate in the early 1920s, the Palestinian Arab elite boycotted virtually all British and United Nations overtures made to them, even those made by British and U.N. officials who were decidedly sympathetic to their aspirations.
-Officially, the Arab elite would not and did not support any compromise with the Jews.
+From the outset of the Palestine Mandate in the early 1920s, the Arab elite boycotted virtually all British overtures made to them, a rejection that continues with the United Nations after World War II.
+Even approaches made by British and U.N. officials sympathetic to Arab aspirations are rejected.
+Officially, the Arab elite do not support any compromise with the Jews.
 Had they participated in local governance, even if only in an advisory capacity, the Arabs in Palestine would have drafted laws and could have limited the establishment and size of a Jewish state before 1939.
-Each time that the Arabs refused to participate, the Zionists had greater influence in creating laws and shaping public opinion in London, in Washington, with the League of Nations and at the United Nations.
+Each time that the Arabs refused to participate, the Zionists gained greater influence in creating laws and shaping public opinion in London, Washington and later at the United Nations.